OHDSI/KnowledgeBase/LAERTES/SemMED/README.md

 - sentence location: number that represents the location of the sentence found from its source from PM
 - sentence type: sentence was extracted from this type

-######Problems:
-- There is a one-to-many mapping between UMLS and SNOMED+MEDDRA so what I did is I put the CUIs with that mapping pipe-delimited inside each column.

 ####Info retrieved...
 List of subject/object types obtained from: